Email > Encryption

-This feature allows you to create, store, and manage GnuPG keys.
+The cPanel interface allows you to create, manage and save GnuPG keys.
 GnuPG keys use the public key approach for encryption

-Programs that use GnuPG keys encrypt outbound messages with a public key.
-Only the intended recipient, who possesses the private key, can decrypt the message.
+Programs that use GnuPG keys encrypt outbound email messages with a public key.
+In this way only the intended recipient that possess the private key, can decrypt and read the message.

-To add a GnuPG key, perform the following steps:
+To add a GnuPG key follow these steps:

-Important: Use a secure password.
-A secure password is not a dictionary word, and it contains uppercase and lowercase letters, numbers, and symbols.
+Use a secure password.
+A secure password may contain uppercase and lowercase letters, numbers, and symbols.

 After you create a new GnuPG key, you can add the key to other programs or interfaces that require GnuPG keys, for example, a mail client.

-To import an existing GnuPG key, perform the following steps:
+To import an existing GnuPG key, follow these steps:

 The system will then add the key to your server

-After you add a GnuPG key set to the server, you can delete it or view it in the Public Keys or Private Keys tables.
+After you add a GnuPG key set to the Web Server, you can delete it or view it in the Public Keys or Private Keys tables.

 Delete a key

-To view a GnuPG key, perform the following steps:
+To view a GnuPG key, follow these steps:

-For more information on how to install encryption keys for your specific mail client, refer to their documentation:
+For more information on how to install encryption keys for your specific mail client, refer to their documentation below:

 Tweet Share Pin Tumble Email